WHERE WE WORK

 Learn about our recent and ongoing projects

-- ALT Advisory, together with the International Human Rights Clinic at the University of Chicago, the Right2Know Campaign, and Acacia Economics, is preparing a research report on internet in schools in South Africa.
+- ALT Advisory, together with the International Human Rights Clinic at the University of Chicago, Media Monitoring Africa, and Acacia Economics, is preparing a research report on internet in schools in South Africa (2018-2020).

-- ALT Advisory is working together with Media Monitoring Africa and other stakeholders, including the Independent Electoral Commission of South Africa, to develop strategies to address the challenge of disinformation during the upcoming 2019 general election in South Africa.
+- ALT Advisory provided technical support to Media Monitoring Africa and other stakeholders, including the Independent Electoral Commission of South Africa, to develop strategies to address the challenge of disinformation during the upcoming 2019 general election in South Africa (2019).

-- ALT Advisory recently prepared draft guidelines on the African Union Free Movement Protocol for the Department of Social Affairs (DSA) and compiled a draft legal and political framework for the Citizens and Diaspora Directorate (CIDO) of the African Union Commission.
+- ALT Advisory provided technical and research support to the Department of Social Affairs (DSA) of the African Union Commission (AUC) in the preparation of draft guidelines on the African Union Free Movement Protocol and compiled a draft legal and political framework for the Citizens and Diaspora Directorate (CIDO) of the AUC (2017-2019).

-- ALT Advisory recently worked with UNESCO to develop a toolkit for judiciaries in Africa on legal standards on freedom of expression.
+- ALT Advisory provided research support to UNESCO in the development of a toolkit for judiciaries in Africa on legal standards on freedom of expression (2018).

-- ALT Advisory recently assisted an international technology company with documenting and mapping data protection laws in Africa to ensure the better protection of the personal information of its users.
+- ALT Advisory conducted a mapping analysis for an international technology company to ensure the better protection of the personal information of its users (2017-2018).

 Percentage of time/income towards special (public interest) projects (what does this mean):